 Zevran: (whilst searching) Let's see... when was the last time I slipped my hand into some dark hole?
 Hmm, I remember.
 Long story, that...

-The arguments between the senile (or going blind?) old Sister and the younger Mother in front of the Chantry in Denerim's Market District.
+The arguments between the old Sister who really wants to have lunch and the younger Mother in front of the Chantry in Denerim's Market District.

 "The Maker does not bread sinners!"